coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/02-css-transition-and-animation/README.md

 >
 > [Apple HIG](https://developer.apple.com/ios/human-interface-guidelines/visual-design/animation/)

-This article has a lot of good advice for motion and interaction.
+(This article has a lot of good advice for motion and interaction.)

 ## What is animation?

-Animation in the context of this discussion will be the change of appearance over time, and is affected by the change of properties over time.
+Animation in the context of this discussion will be the change of element's appearance over time, and is applied by changing property values over time.

-Read that again...

 In most cases properties will be numeric values.